Study abroad with Erasmus+

 Forms to upload or submit if your Erasmus+ application is successful

-Applicants must use the forms provided by the Department of International Affairs.
+Applicants must use and follow the instructions in the database Mobility Online and only use forms provided by the Department of International Affairs.

 Documents, deadlines, and formal requirements while abroad